Study Abroad and Study Away

 Funding Study Away

 There are resources available to help students fund their study away experiences.
 Many study away providers offer their own grants and scholarships for students who study through their programs, and students who intend to complete work in Public Action are eligible to apply for the College's Public Action Grant.
-Visit the Grants and Fellowships Advising page for additional information and resources or email the director of grants and fellowships, Noelle Murphy, to schedule an appointment.
+Visit the Grants and Fellowships Advising page for additional information and resources or email Noelle Murphy, Assistant Dean for Academic Services, to schedule an appointment.

 The Visiting Student Program at Bennington College is an opportunity for students to supplement the undergraduate programs at their home institutions by studying at Bennington for up to two terms.
 The program is open to students who are currently enrolled in an undergraduate degree-seeking program at another college/university, either within the United States or abroad.

 Interested students should complete the Visiting Student Application and have their home institution complete the Home School Nomination Form.
-All forms should be submitted to email@example.com.
+All forms should be submitted to the Academic Services and Study Away Counselor.